US STOCKS-Wall St flat; All three indexes set for weekly gains

 By Tanya Agrawal

-Dec 23 (Reuters) - Wall Street was lower in afternoon trading on Friday as investors held back from making big bets ahead of the holiday season, but the three major indexes were still on track to post weekly gains.
+Dec 23 (Reuters) - Wall Street treaded water in light pre-holiday trading on Friday, with the three major indexes on track to post weekly gains.

-The Dow Jones Industrial Average, which came within striking distance of the historic 20,000 mark earlier this week, looked set to record its seventh straight weekly gains.
+The Dow Jones Industrial Average, which came within spitting distance of the historic 20,000 mark earlier this week, looked set to record its seventh straight weekly gains.

 "There's really nothing to move the market one way or another," said Mohannad Aama, managing director at Beam Capital Management in New York.